Discover folk - the CRM for people-powered businesses

 2. The re-engagement sequence

-As opposed to an engagement email sequence, a re-engagement sequence is used to reactivate inactive subscribers.
-They're designed to entice someone to reactivate their account.
-Usually by sharing updates over new features that have been introduced since they last logged in, asking for feedback or enticing them with a limited time offer discount code.
+As opposed to an engagement email sequence, a re-engagement sequence is used to reactivate inactive prospects.
+They're designed to entice someone to reactivate their interest.
+Usually by sharing updates over new features that have been introduced since they last engaged, asking for feedback or enticing them with a limited time offer discount code.

 Email 1: We miss you!